Usability testing questions

 Another option can be to use a standardized quantitative research feedback survey (such as the System Usability Scale) to help gather any long-term trends or to compare with other similar products using the same survey format.

-Best practices for asking test questions
+Best practices for asking usability testing questions

 As you’ve probably picked up, we’ve already introduced two best practices for usability testing: